lukanetconsult/mage-google-adwords/README.md

 Feel free to contact us at info@luka.de for support.

+Please read the [[FAQ]] in the [[Home|wiki]] for troubleshooting the most common issues.

 # Installing

 This module is available as connect package via magento connect: http://www.magentocommerce.com/magento-connect/luka-google-adwords-conversion-tracking.html

 ## Manual installation